Harassment in the Workplace: Everything You Need to Know

 Quid pro quo harassment cases are generally jumbled in with sexual harassment cases.
 However, it can branch out into other forms of harassment.
 In these cases, the harasser, typically a supervisor, insists that the victim do something to benefit them in order to receive a promotion, raise, or other benefit.

 Hostile Work Environment

 Hostile work environment harassment is the other main type of harassment, but it varies greatly from the quid quo pro type.
 This type of harassment only contributes to a hostile work environment, yet it may not result in disciplinary action for the offender or a loss of employment opportunity for the victim.
 In these cases, the victim fails to work up to their full potential because of sexual advancements, off-color comments, ridicule, teasing, and other.
 This may also include favoritism, derogatory mimicking to other employees, and more.

-A key aspect of defining harassment in the workplace is figuring out what is unwelcome content.
+A key aspect of defining harassment in the workplace is figuring out what is unwelcome conduct.
 This is important because it determines whether the harassment is illegal.
 In some instances, there is a lack of evidence of unwelcome conduct that allows a company or alleged offender to dispute the claim.
 For example, if the harasser can demonstrate that a victim, at some point, told or gave a similarly worded joke or comment, it negates the claim that the original victims made.
 That is what makes the definition of "unwelcome" important not only for the victim but the offender as well.